 Amazon (AMZN) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the online retailer had gained 9.28% in the past month.
-In that same time, the Retail-Wholesale sector gained 6.56%, while the S&P 500 gained 3.19%.
+Prior to today's trading, shares of the online retailer had gained 2.81% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 8.23% and the S&P 500's gain of 3.82% in that time.

-Wall Street will be looking for positivity from AMZN as it approaches its next earnings report date.
-In that report, analysts expect AMZN to post earnings of $7.27 per share.
-This would mark year-over-year growth of 71.87%.
+AMZN will be looking to display strength as it nears its next earnings release, which is expected to be October 29, 2020.
+The company is expected to report EPS of $7.27, up 71.87% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $92.83 billion, up 32.66% from the prior-year quarter.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.53% lower.
-AMZN is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.43% lower within the past month.
+AMZN is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that AMZN has a Forward P/E ratio of 106.4 right now.
-For comparison, its industry has an average Forward P/E of 44.75, which means AMZN is trading at a premium to the group.
+Looking at its valuation, AMZN is holding a Forward P/E ratio of 101.66.
+For comparison, its industry has an average Forward P/E of 45.97, which means AMZN is trading at a premium to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report